Use Copy Paste Manager faster

 ShortcutAction

-↑ / ↓ / ← / →Move through icon choices when creating a collection.
+↑ / ↓ / ← / →Choose an icon while creating a collection.

-ReturnConfirm — add to checked collections, or create a new collection if the name field is filled.
+ReturnAdd clips to checked collections, or create a new collection when the name field is filled.

 Advanced Paste dialog